nukturnal/mpower-python/README.rst

 Note
 ----
 - Some of the API calls require formal approval from MPower Payments
-- This library has not being used in any production environment, yet.
 - For more information, please read the  `MPower Payments HTTP API`_
 - Tested on Python 2.6, 2.7, and 3+. `Build Status`_